$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: CP-asymmetries in

 \section{CP-asymmetries in $D \to V \gamma$}

 The operators \eqref{eq:O8} consist of $c \to u$ transitions of the FCNC type.
-In a heavy-to-light transition for which LCSR can make predictions \cite{DLZ12} the $c$-quark can pair with a $u$, $d$ or $s$-quark leading to the transitions $D^0 \to (\rho^0,\omega) \gamma$, $D^+ \to \rho^+ \gamma$ and $D_s^+ \to K^{*+} \gamma$ respectively.
-These transitions shall be investigated.
-Note it is only for the neutral $D^0$-system that oscillations and thus TDCP asymmetries are feasible.
+In a heavy-to-light transition for which LCSR can make predictions \cite{Dimou:2012un} the $c$-quark can pair with a $u$, $d$ or $s$-quark.
+This leads to the following possible transitions with CP-violation $D^0 \to (\rho^0,\omega) \gamma$, $D^+ \to \rho^+ \gamma$ and $D_s^+ \to K^{*+} \gamma$.
+The transitions $D^0 \to \bar K^{*0} \ga$ and $D_s^+ \to \rho^+ \ga$ are not of the FCNC type and do not lead to CP-violation in our framework (cf. Tab.~\ref{tab:decays} {in App.~\ref{app:overview}} for more info and benchmark values for the rates).
+Note that it is only for the neutral $D^0$-system that oscillations and thus TDCP asymmetries are feasible.

-As previously mentioned and outlined in appendix \ref{app:CPbasic} direct CP-violation originates in its minimal form by two amplitudes with weak and strong phase difference.
-These two amplitudes will be given by the LD and ${\cal O}_8$ contributions respectively, to be discussed below.
+As previously mentioned and outlined in App.~\ref{app:CPbasic} direct CP-violation originates in its minimal form by two amplitudes with weak and strong phase difference.
+In this work, these two amplitudes are the LD and the NP-enhanced ${\cal O}_8$ contributions respectively.